City of Manchester

 Brownish colored water:

 Hydrant Flushing, or any other disturbance to the system can loosen deposits in the lines and cause brown colored water.
 Also, in dead end lines, iron bacteria or iron deposits in the water build up.
 These problems can usually be resolved by flushing your system.
 Turn on the largest faucet in the house and run till clear.
-If the problem persists, call the Village at (734) 428-7877.
+If the problem persists, call the City at (734) 428-7877.

 Cloudy water: